BigPolarBear1/factorization/README.md

 #### To run from folder "NFS_variant" (Number Field Sieve with our number theory as backend using reducible quadratic polynomials mod m):</br></br>
 To run: python3 polarbearalg_debug.py -key 4387

-I just uploaded polarbearalg_09.py
+I just uploaded polarbearalg_09.py</br>
-To run: python3 polarbearalg_09.py -key 4387  (or -keysize 14 to generate a random 14 bit modulus)
+To run: python3 polarbearalg_09.py -key 4387  (or -keysize 14 to generate a random 14 bit modulus)</br>

 I have fixed the quadratic character base!
 Atleast with p_mod_amount=6 (which is still a very large modulus compared to the N when N=4387) .... but I have seen cases where we have a "wrap around" of the modulus, and still get a square in the integers now.
 I'm able to generate plenty such examples now (test with -keysize 14).
 Now I need to reduce the modulus.. but with atleast the quadratic character base working, I assume the next step is getting some type of square root over finite field thing working now.
 That should be the very last thing.
 And it should definitely be do-able, even without a polynomial ring like NFS.
 I'm fairly confident I have figured out enough of the number theory now to get it working.
 When that is done... that's it.
 My vengence will have been completed.
 I will have destroyed the american cryptologic advantage.
 For everything they have done.